The13thDoc/ChessTimer/README.md

 Chess Timer
 ==========

-A phone app designed to keep track of a player's time per turn.
+An Android app designed to keep track of a player's time per turn.
 Alerts the players when their time has expired, unless a move has been made and the clock has been reset manually.

 ##AVAILABILITY
 This Android application is *not* yet available on the Android market.

-If able, you are free to fork the git repo, build the app, and install to your phone.
+If able, you are free to fork the [git repo](https://github.com/The13thDoc/ChessTimer), build the app, and install to your phone.

 ##Tutorial
 Check out the **[tutoral](https://github.com/The13thDoc/ChessTimer/wiki)** for a quick run-though.